 To load an effect, double-tap it.
-Alternatively, tap Select, or press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch).
+Alternatively, tap Select, press the data dial, or press the center cursor or Enter (MPC X).

 To cancel, tap Close or anywhere outside the list.

 When you edit an effect, you will see this window: